Mini-Minimax Uncertainty Quantification for Emulators: Bounds on the number of observations needed to approximate well

-More generally, if $f$ varies on $X$, then for a function $g$ to agree with $f$ at the observations requires $g$ to vary too.
+More generally, if $f$ varies on $X$, then for a function $g$ to agree with $f$ at the observations, $g$ must vary too.
 That required variation ``spends'' some of $g$'s Lipschitz constant, preventing $g$ from running as far away from $f$ as it could if $f_X$ were constant.
-We now quantify this intuition to find lower bounds for $M$.
+We now quantify this intuition to construct a function $\bar{f}$ that requires many additional observations to estimate well.
+The function $\bar{f}$ is constant ``as much as possible'' subject to the constraint that it interpolates the data and has Lipschitz constant $\hat{K}$.
+Since estimating $\bar{f}$ where it is constant is hard (as illustrated in figure~\ref{fig:tilt-panels}), the size of the set where $\bar{f}$ could be constant gives a lower bound on the number of additional observations that might be required.

 Define $\bar{\gamma}\equiv\argmin_{\gamma\in\mathbb{R}}\sum_{x\in X}\left|f(x)-\gamma\right|^{p}$.
 Computing $\bar{\gamma}$ is straightforward because the objective function is univariate and convex.\footnote{ Alternatively, we could set $\bar{\gamma}\equiv\frac{1}{\#X}\sum_{x\in X}f(x)$, where $\#X$ is the size of $X$.
 The resulting lower bound may not be as tight. } Let $X^{+}\equiv\{x\in X:f(x)\ge\bar{\gamma}\}$ and let $X^{-}\equiv\{x\in X:f(x)<\bar{\gamma}\}$.
 Let